EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

       </Placemark>
 ```

-This may be sufficient, but it gets confusing when viewed from a low angle, so
+This may be sufficient, but it gets confusing when viewed from a low angle,
-I prefer having the polygons "extruded" from the ground, as KML calls it.
+because it's hard to tell which square belongs to which part of the map.
 I
+prefer having the polygons "extruded" from the ground, as KML terms it.
+I used
-used a simple Perl script to add the `extrude` element to each polygon in the
+a simple Perl script to add the `extrude` element to each polygon in the KML,
-KML, resulting in this:
+resulting in this:

 <img src="/blog/2018/06/11/systematic-query-building-with-ctes/extruded-polys.jpg" />